Matt Watson (YouTuber): Personal life

 In 2022, Watson said that after using LSD when he was 22, he acquired Hallucinogen persisting perception disorder, in which a non-psychotic person experiences long-lasting hallucinations or visual distortions (such as visual snow) as an adverse reaction to a certain drug.
 In 2024, Watson also said he takes medication for narcolepsy.

 Watson has a non-speaking role in an episode of the HBO comedy series Vice Principals (2016–2017), as one of a group of people who hit on high school student Janelle Gamby (played by Maya Love) to no effect.

 Watson and Magee have said that in November 2016, after Donald Trump won the 2016 U.S. presidential election, the two of them were illegally arrested in Los Angeles while watching a peaceful anti-Trump protest from a distance, and that a police officer confiscated and illegally searched Watson's phone to make fun of his text conversations in front of others who were arrested.

-On May 14, 2022, at age 26, Watson fought a boxing match against 41-year-old YouTuber Nathan Barnatt, or "Dad", during iDubbbz's Creator Clash charity event in Tampa, Florida.
-He lost in a technical knockout after 22 seconds.
-He ascribed the quick end to overtraining, saying his physical training in the prior months created a back injury which made him limp for a week afterwards.
-After the fight, Watson challenged YouTubers Ian Hecox and Lucas Cruikshank to fights, but they declined.
-Joe Rogan criticized the fight by saying Barnatt made an audience "[watch] you beat up your son" and "definitely [give him] brain damage"; he mistakenly believed Barnatt was Watson's father, which led to scrutiny amidst criticism over misinformation on Rogan's podcast.
+On May 14, 2022, at age 26, Watson fought a boxing match against 41-year-old YouTuber Nathan Barnatt, known as "Dad", during iDubbbz's Creator Clash charity event in Tampa, Florida.
+Watson lost in a technical knockout after 22 seconds.
+After the fight, he challenged YouTubers Ian Hecox and Lucas Cruikshank to fights, but they declined.
+Joe Rogan criticized the fight by saying Barnatt made an audience "[watch] you beat up your son" and "definitely [give him] brain damage"; he mistakenly believed Barnatt was Watson's father.